javinizer/Javinizer/README.md

 - Any scraped actress that matches `LastName: Fukada; FirstName: Eimi` will be converted to `Hamasaki Mao`
 - Any scraped actress that matches `FirstName: Aika` will be converted to `Nagase Yui`

-If `sort.metadata.thumbcsv.autoadd` is enabled in addition to `sort.metadata.thumbcsv`, then Javinizer will automatically add any missing actresses scraped from the R18 or R18Zh scrapers to your thumbnail csv.
+If `sort.metadata.thumbcsv.autoadd` is enabled in addition to `sort.metadata.thumbcsv`, then Javinizer will automatically add any missing actresses scraped from the R18 or R18Zh scrapers to your thumbnail csv if the actress has a thumbnail.

 #### Genre Csv